 If there is one thing that we have all learned in 2020, it is to expect the unexpected.
 When establishing a financial plan and early projections for a startup business plan, founders should, to the extent possible, stay agile and maintain the ability to adapt as conditions present.
 It is especially important early on to carefully evaluate your revenue streams and any major expenses or anticipated costs.

-Join us for a live Ask Me Anything event on October 1, 2020 with Richard Bartolanzo, Partner at Bennett Thrasher, to learn more about keeping your company on track and best practices for managing your business.
+Join us for a live Ask Me Anything event on November 12, 2020 with Brian Hamm, Partner at Bennett Thrasher, to learn more about keeping your company on track and best practices for managing your business.
 Register Now >